What to Expect After ACL and Meniscus Surgery

 Being Patient Can Decrease How Long it Takes for You to Heal After Knee Surgery

 You’re much better off in the long run if you can remain patient.
-By heeding the advice of your physical therapist and physician about everything from how long after knee surgery can you walk to what to expect after knee surgery, you’ll boost your odds of successfully playing again in the future.
+By heeding the advice of your physical therapist and physician about everything from how long after surgery can you walk to what to expect after the procecedure, you’ll boost your odds of successfully playing again in the future.

 If your surgery is coming up (or if it’s already passed but you still don’t have a physical therapist), use the BetterPT website or BetterPT app to schedule an appointment with a physical therapist in any location without a doctor prescription.